Private Internet Access

 Encryption options include AES-128 and AES-256 in both CBC and GSM modes.
 You can also connect without encryption which we wouldn't recommend unless you're doing something simple like streaming video.

 Data Authentication is handled by SHA1 or SHA256.
 Handshaking options include RSA-2048, 3072 or 4096.
 The opportunity to use ECC exists too.

-Most of this encryption is customisable from within the PrivateInternetAccess range of apps.
+Most of this encryption is customisable from within the PIA apps.
 They've got a dedicated encryption page where you can read more about their available options.